d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 # How to not *burn* your LEDs!

-**This tutorial will be undergoing some changes and will be updated asap.**

 Before we go into electronics, here is what will happen when if you do not handle them well.

 ![sparkfunGIF](https://cdn.sparkfun.com/assets/b/9/b/8/5/51f1e90dce395fba20000002.gif)